24 Jul Helping Struggling Employees Adjust to Working Remotely

 You need to engage the under-performer in a series of problem-solving sessions where they will analyse the results of their shortcomings and the lessons they have learned.
 Involving them in the solution provides them with the opportunity to identify the issues and come up with solutions that will work for them, you cannot simply command them to change their approach, you need to help them do so; emphasising that in every challenging situation, there is a learning curve.
 Working in isolation can worsen a person’s ability to adapt and learn from their mistakes.
 As a business leader, you must step in and take the journey with them towards becoming a more productive asset of the organisation.

 Managing someone who struggles with the current situation can be tough especially if that person holds a critical role in the organisation.
-But, with utmost patience and better understanding, you can surely get on your feet and help your employee become the best they can be even in a remote work environment.
+But, with utmost patience and better understanding, you can surely get on your feet and help your employee become the best they can be when working remotely.